homelabos/homelabos/docs/software/graylog.md

 ## Usage:

-You will need to manually create the needed inputs in Graylog, the ports are mapped as follow:
+You have to manually create the needed inputs in Graylog, the container ports are mapped as follow:

 - Graylog web interface and REST API 9000 (disabled, proxied by Traefik)
 - Netflow 2055